RedTeamOperations/Red-Infra-Craft/README.md

 **Note: Perform Common necessary steps mentioned above**

-After making ssh connection with EC2 instance, Check for the “evilginx2” directory, navigate into it:
+After making the ssh connection with EC2 instance, Check for the “evilginx2” directory, navigate into it:

 ```bash
 cd evilginx2
 ```

-To start the pwndrop on your machine :
+To start the EvilGinx on your machine :

 ```bash
 sudo ~/evilginx2/evilginx2 -p ./phishlets/